-For example, there may be a way to manually process payments if the need arises, but there is no way to response to customer e-mails without access to the Internet.
+For example, there may be a way to manually process payments if the need arises, but there is no way to respond to customer e-mails without access to the Internet.
 Organizations must be aware of what their key vital functions or services are and know which IT systems or applications are supporting them.

-Organizational functions depend not only on the IT systems that support them, but also on other functions and services (internal and external to the organization).
+Organizational functions depend not only on the IT systems that support them but also on other functions and services (internal and external to the organization).
 To accurately prioritize the recovery of IT systems, organizations cannot ignore their indirect importance to all functions.

 As an example, an organization may have requirements to restore all emails up to the last 6 hours before an incident within a time period of 4 hours to restore the service following the incident.
 Unfortunately, their email server data backups may only have emails from up to 1 days before the incident and it may take 12 hours following the incident to have the data restored.

 Proper ITDR planning will allow your organization to address any such gaps to become truly resilient to incidents and disasters.
-Having an accurate idea of recovery requirements and capabilities will also allow you to perform cost-benefit analysis to determine which solutions are right for your organization.
+Having an accurate idea of recovery requirements and capabilities will also allow you to perform a cost-benefit analysis to determine which solutions are right for your organization.

 ITDR Plans must be tested and exercised